 Humalog preparations should be given by subcutaneous injection.

-The KwikPen,Junior KwikPen and Tempo Pen are only suitable for subcutaneous injections.
+The KwikPen and Junior KwikPen are only suitable for subcutaneous injections.
 Humalog in cartridges is only suitable for subcutaneous injections from a Lilly reusable pen or compatible pump systems for continuous subcutaneous insulin infusion (CSII).

 Subcutaneous administration should be in the upper arms, thighs, buttocks, or abdomen.
 Use of injection sites should be rotated so that the same site is not used more than approximately once a month, in order to reduce the risk of lipodystrophy and cutaneous amyloidosis (see section 4.4 and 4.8).